9 Steps to Help You Lose Weight Quickly

 3. Get your fats from plants

-Low-carb diets have been found to be more effective in fast weight loss than low-fat diets, according the Mayo Clinic.
-However, if you embark on a low-carb high-fat diet plan, focus on plant-based fats versus bacon and butter in order to build a healthier plate.
+Low-carb diets have been found to be more effective in fast weight loss than low-fat diets, according to the Mayo Clinic.
+However, if you embark on a low-carb, high-fat diet plan, focus on plant-based fats versus bacon and butter in order to build a healthier plate.

 4. Choose a regimen you can stick to

 If you can’t imagine going a day without bread or something sweet, then going cold-turkey could be setting yourself up for failure.
 “Even for a short time, you need to choose a diet which is sustainable in order for it to be effective,” explains Cassetty.
 Instead, try to make healthy swaps like opting for a proper portion of whole-grain bread or a small piece of dark chocolate in moderation.

 5. Create structure and plan